(2+1)d Lattice Models and Tensor Networks for Gapped Phases with Categorical Symmetry: Summary of General Construction and Examples

 \subsubsection{Gauge Theoretical Description}

 In the above description of the gauged model, the relation to the standard gauging procedure may not be transparent.
 In this subsection, we provide a more gauge-theoretical description of our model.
 Specifically, we will define a gauged model by generalizing the standard gauging procedure and then show that it reduces to the above model after gauge fixing.\footnote{We emphasize that the derivation of our gauged model in section~\ref{sec: non-minimal gauging of 2VecG} is based on (higher) category theory.
-One advantage of the category-theoretical approach is that it makes the symmetry structure of the gauged model manifest.}
+One advantage of the category-theoretical approach is that it makes the symmetry structure of the gauged model manifest.} Our prescription can be regarded as a 2+1d analogue of the gauging of non-invertible symmetries in 1+1d \cite{Seifnashri:2025fgd}.\footnote{Ref.~\cite{Seifnashri:2025fgd} describes how to gauge an algebra object of a fusion 1-category in 1+1d on the lattice.
+On the other hand, in this subsection, we describe how to gauge an algebra object $A$ of a fusion 2-category $2\Vec_G$ in 2+1d on the lattice.}

 \paragraph{State Space.} We consider a model whose state space is given by

 where $\widehat{\pi}_{\text{Gauss}}$ is a projector that we will define shortly, and $\widetilde{\mathcal{H}}_{\text{gauged}}^{\prime}$ is the vector space spanned by all possible configurations of the following dynamical variables: \begin{itemize} \item The dynamical variables on the plaquettes are labeled by elements of $G$. \item The dynamical variables on the edges are labeled by simple objects of $A^{\text{rev}}$. \end{itemize} The state corresponding to each configuration of the dynamical variables is denoted by